kurrik/twittergo/README.md

     scripts/setup_devel.sh

 This will symlink the checkout directory to your $GOPATH.
-Any local modifications will be picked up by programs depending on twittergo.
+Any local modifications will be picked up by programs depending on `github.com/kurrik/twittergo`.
+Note that you don't need to run this to run the examples included with this project.